-The deadline to submit work for volume 8 is March 1, 2015.
+The deadline to submit work for volume 8 has been extended to March 6, 2015.

 Submit your article for review in an electronic format (email attachment or on disk) to the journal editor.
 Most submissions are sent via email to email@example.com.
 The submission guidelines listed below must be followed.